Central Avenue station (MBTA)

 Central Avenue station is a light rail station located off Central Avenue near Eliot Street in Milton, Massachusetts.
-It serves the Ashmont–Mattapan High Speed Line, a branch of the MBTA Red Line.
+It serves the Mattapan Line, a branch of the MBTA Red Line.
 Central Avenue consists of two side platforms which serve the Ashmont–Mattapan High Speed Line's two tracks.

-The station opened in 1929 along with the rest of the line.
-It closed on June 24, 2006, for a yearlong renovation of the line, and reopened on December 22, 2007.
-The station is accessible via wooden ramps on both platforms.
+History

+The Dorchester and Milton Branch Railroad opened across northern Milton on December 1, 1847, and became part of the Old Colony Railroad system the next year.
+In 1876–77, a bridge over the Neponset River was built to connect Central Avenue in Milton with River Street in Dorchester.
+The Old Colony added a flag stop with a waiting shelter at Central Avenue in 1877.
+It became a regular station on June 19, 1882, with a wooden station building added.